librairy/doc/resources/document.md

 Furthermore , a document may contain zero or more items.
 In turn, an item can belong to one or more documents.

+Since **librairy** can also discover analogies among documents, or aggregates other documents,  a document may contain zero or more references to other documents.